epn-vespa/tutorials/surfaces/asteroid_spect/Spectro_asteroids.md

 Open the VESPA portal

-• Go to the Relab service — this is a VO access to a large spectral database of mineral samples in reflectance.
+• Go to the Relab service — this is a VO interface on a large spectral database of mineral samples in reflectance.

 This service is currently under validation, so: